"A statue of a prisoner" An Unknown Sculptor, Auschwitz 1940-45.

 A Day Off, by Włodzimierz Siwierski, Auschwitz 1941

 I was struck by just how surprising and nuanced the exhibition was in its depiction of the humanity beneath the horrors of the Holocaust, something that is essential to grapple with so that we never lose sight of the individual personhood of persecuted people.
-Likewise, this is a point Gwen Borowski, CEO and co-founder of the National Liberty Museum, hopes to drive home to each and every visitor to the Forbidden Art Exhibition.
+Likewise, this is a point Gwen Borowski, CEO and co-founder of the National Liberty Museum, hopes to drive home to each and every visitor to the Auschwitz Forbidden Art Exhibition.
 She said that the National Liberty Museum’s mission is to protect “this fragile freedom and liberty that we have” and then added that the Forbidden Art Exhibition is comprised entirely of “art that tells an unbelievable story of resistance and survival and identity.”

 Indeed, it is unbelievable until you see the exhibition.
 And then, when you do, it is beautiful, haunting, real, painful, nuanced, deep, and transformational.